Raymond Mould: Personal life

 In 1996, Mould was part of a consortium including racing trainer Nigel Twiston-Davies, who bought the Hollow Bottom pub near Cheltenham.
 The pub is adorned with racing memorabilia.
 In 2001, the lease was sold.

 Mould's funeral took place at Guiting Power village church of St Michael and All Angels, where he is buried.

-In 2019, his daughter Katie Wilson Mould married the rugby player Gavin Henson.
+In 2019, his youngest daughter Katie Wilson Mould married the rugby player Gavin Henson.